 It asserts that cheap does not always mean cheerful.

 As Lagos and Almaty prove, an increasing number of locations are becoming cheaper because of the impact of political or economic disruption.
 Although the Indian subcontinent remains structurally cheap, instability is becoming an increasingly prominent factor in lowering the relative cost of living of a location.
 This means that there is a considerable element of risk in some of the world’s cheapest cities.
 Karachi, Algiers, Kiev, and Lagos have faced well-documented economic, political, security and infrastructural challenges, and there is some correlation between The Economist Intelligence Unit’s cost of living ranking and its sister ranking, the livability survey.
 Put simply, cheaper cities tend also to be less liveable.

 Singapore retains its title as the world’s most expensive city for a fourth consecutive year.
 Not only has Singapore stayed top but Hong Kong remains second, closely followed by Zurich.

 The Worldwide Cost of Living is a bi-annual (twice yearly) Economist Intelligence Unit survey that compares more than 400 individual prices across 160 products and services.
 These include food, drink, clothing, household supplies and personal care items, home rents, transport, utility bills, private schools, domestic help and recreational costs.

-The survey itself is a purpose-built Internet tool designed to help human resources and finance managers calculate cost-of-living allowances and build compensation packages for expatriates and business travellers.
+The survey itself is a purpose-built Internet tool designed to help human resources and finance managers calculate cost-of-living allowances and build compensation packages for expatriates and business travelers.
 The survey incorporates easy-to-understand comparative cost-of-living indices between cities.
-The survey allows for city-to-city comparisons, but for the purpose of this report all cities are compared with a base city of New York, which has an index set at 100.
+The survey allows for city-to-city comparisons, but for the purpose of this report, all cities are compared with a base city of New York, which has an index set at 100.
 The survey has been carried out for more than 30 years.

 Click here for the full report…